DMKEBUSINESSGMBH/typo3-composer-webroot/README.md

 Let the install tool generate a new encryption key.

-Use .htaccess_live as .htaccess file for your environments.
+Use .htaccess_* as .htaccess file for your environments.
 Before that you should replace ###PUT_HOMEPAGE_HERE### inside the htaccess file with the domain of the environment.
-Afterwards adjust the DMK_APP_ENV environment variable for your desired environment.
-This way the configuration for this envirnoment will be loaded automatically.
-Possible is ALPHA, BETA and LOCAL.
-Everything else means production.
-Feel free to extend that.

 Create the file typo3conf/Credentials.php in each environment manually which should contain the credentials for connecting to the database or other sensitive credentials like passwords for webservices.
+A example is given in typo3conf/Credentials.php.inst

+Adjust pageNotFound_handling in LocalConfiguration.php.